valkiii/blog/content/post/bash alias/index.md

 </div>
  These two commands are naturally followed by a <code>git push</code> that pushes the changes to the remote repository, updating the Hugo project repository.

 <br>Then I want to actually update my repository on github, to be sure that the day my computer dies, I am still able to continue updating this website.
-To do so first I go back to my repo folder `cd ../valkiii.github.io`, then like before, git add, commit and push all changes with
-`git add --all`, `git commit -m "$1"` and `git push` and finally go back to the blog folder in order to maybe continue modify and render my website locally with `cd ../blog/`.
+To do so, fI first go back to my repo folder with `cd ../valkiii.github.io`, then, like before, I git add, commit, and push all changes with `git add --all`, `git commit -m "$1"` and `git push`.
+Finally, I go back to the blog folder to continue modifying and rendering my website locally with `cd ../blog/`.

 To use this function, save it in your `.bashrc` or `.bash_profile` file and source the file using source `~/.bashrc` to make the function available in your terminal session.
 Then, you can simply run update_website "Your commit message" whenever you want to build and deploy your website with a single command.